-Advancement Project's national office is also supported by Bauman Foundation, Ford Foundation, Nathan Cummings Foundation, Open Society Foundations, W. K. Kellogg Foundation, Wallace Global Fund and the WhyNot Initiative.
+Advancement Project's National Office is also supported by the Bauman Foundation, Ford Foundation, Nathan Cummings Foundation, Open Society Foundations, W. K. Kellogg Foundation, Wallace Global Fund and the WhyNot Initiative.

+We thank Desmond Meade for his insights and guidance.
 We are grateful to Returning Citizens JB, Judith Boyer, Anthony Bozman, Dexter Gunn and Teze Jones, who generously contributed their time and personal stories for this report.

 Advancement Project has had a long history of supporting grassroots organizations and labor unions in Florida.
-We are honored to support the work of: Concerned United People, Dream Defenders, Florida Immigrant Coalition, Florida State Branches of the NAACP, Miami Workers' Center, New Florida Majority, Power U Center and SEIU Florida.
+We are honored to support the work of: Concerned United People, Dream Defenders, Florida Immigrant Coalition, Florida State Branches of the NAACP, Miami Workers' Center, New Florida Majority, Power U Center for Social Change and SEIU Florida.
 We are a proud founding member of the Florida Rights Restoration Coalition, whose unwavering commitment to voting rights restoration inspired this report.
 We appreciate their contributions to this report as well as those of New Florida Majority.

 The primary authors of this report, Robb King, MPP and Eileen Ma, Esq., were supported by Program Associate Monae White, and Co-Directors of the Power & Democracy Program Donita Judge and Denise Lieberman.
-Advancement Project interns and volunteers, Tristin Brown, Aja Espinosa, Clarence Okoh, David Pringle, and Sharion Scott also assisted.
+Advancement Project interns and volunteers, Tristin Brown, Aja Espinosa, Clarence Okoh, David Pringle, and Sharion Scott, the Advancement Project Communications team and report design partner Research Action Design also assisted.

-A MORE INCLUSIVE DEMOCRACY IS A MORE VIBRANT DEMOCRACY AND A MORE VIBRANT DEMOCRACY IS BETTER FOR EVERYONE AND THOSE CLOSEST TO THE PAIN MUST LEAD THE FIGHT TO CET THERE.
+A MORE INCLUSIVE DEMOCRACY IS A MORE VIBRANT DEMOCRACY AND A MORE VIBRANT DEMOCRACY IS BETTER FOR EVERYONE...
+AND THOSE CLOSEST TO THE PAIN MUST LEAD THE FIGHT TO GEI INERE.